ThiagooRocha/task-list-react/README.md

 ## About 📖
 <p>Task-List with react. </p>

-<p>The goal of this project is to put my knowledge in react into practice using hooks and components accessible with radix-ui.</p>
+The goal of this project is to put my knowledge in `REACT` into practice using hooks and components accessible with `radix-ui`.

 ### Features:
 + Add new Task